Nikita5989/example-envers/README.md

 Rest endpoints
 ---
-I used the postman as a client to test the endpoints, you can import the collection, the file is in:
+I used **postman** client to test the endpoints, you can import the collection, the file is in:
 ```
 /resources/endpoints/collection[postmanv2.1].json
 ```